bmatthias/config-builder/README.md

 #####3.2 Transform it to any object or a collection
 Fields don't have to be Strings.
 You can configure collection fields or even any type you wish (or a collection of that type).

-Some simple transformers are included and used by default, so a String can be used as an integer, or a boolean value.
+Some simple transformers are included and used by default, e.g. a String will automatically be converted to an integer, a boolean value or even a collection as needed.

-If you need more complex transformers, you can also implement your own by inheriting from the ITypeTransformer interface, and specifying it in the ```@TypeTransformers``` annotation.
+If you need more complex transformers, you can also implement your own by inheriting from the ITypeTransformer interface, and specifying them in the ```@TypeTransformers``` annotation.

-Finally, the original value is not always a String.
-To support this case, the annotation takes a list of possible transformers, and the one with the right types is automatically detected and used.
+Finally, the original value may not always be a String.
+To support this case, the annotation takes a list of possible transformers, and the one with the right source and target types is automatically detected and used.

 ####4.
 Add JSR validation annotations and/or define a custom validation method